Selected Area: Edward/Kolety–Wakool

 Subscribe and get the latest updates in your email inbox

-This page contains information specific to the Murrumbidgee Commonwealth Environmental Water Office (CEWO) Monitoring, Evaluation and Research Project.
-For further information about water use in the Mid-Murray catchment, please click here to visit the CEWO website.
+This page contains information specific to the Murrumbidgee Commonwealth Environmental Water Holder (CEWH) Monitoring, Evaluation and Research Project.
+For further information about water use in the Mid-Murray catchment, please click here to visit the CEWH website.

 Disclaimer